getbubblenow/bubble-docs/cert_instructions/linux_cert.md

  * You'll see a list titled "Certificates to activate".
 Your new Bubble certificate should appear at the top.
 If it is not selected, press the space bar to select it.
  * Press Enter to continue
  * Congratulations!
 You have successfully installed your Bubble certificate!
+ * NOTE: if you use the Firefox web browser, you must also separately [install your Bubble Certificate in Firefox](firefox_cert.md)